bas/CleaningDataCourseProject/code-book.md

 ## Data set
 The original data set used is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+The steps are coded in a function called `run_analysis` in the R script `run_analysis.R`.
+The script return the data set from step 5.

 ## Merged training and test sets to create one data set (step 1)

 There data set is separated into two data sets: